mikegcoleman/docker101-linux/README.md

 <need to update>
 ```

 Those images are only stored in the cache on your linux VM, and that VM will be deleted after the workshop.
-Next we'll push the images to a public repository so you can run them from any Windows machine with Docker.
+Next we'll push the images to a public repository so you can run them from any Linux machine with Docker.

 Distribution is built into the Docker platform.
 You can build images locally and push them to a public or private [registry](https://docs.docker.com/registry/), making them available to other users.
 Anyone with access can pull that image and run a container from it.
-The behavior of the app in the container will be the same for everyone, because the image contains the fully-configured app - the only requirements to run it are Windows and Docker.
+The behavior of the app in the container will be the same for everyone, because the image contains the fully-configured app - the only requirements to run it are Linux and Docker.

 [Docker Hub](https://hub.docker.com) is the public registry for Docker images.